danieleteti/delphimvcframework/README.md

 - mid-air-collision handling now uses SHA1 instead of MD5

-- Added `MVCFramework.Commons.MVC_HTTP_STATUS_CODES` const array containing all the HTTP status codes with its `ReasonString`
+- Added `MVCFramework.Commons.MVC_HTTP_STATUS_CODES` const array containing all the HTTP status codes with its `ReasonString`.

+- Support for `TObject` descendants in JSONRPC APIs (not only for JSONObject and JSONArray).

 - New global configuration variable `MVCSerializeNulls`.
   When MVCSerializeNulls = True (default) empty nullables and nil are serialized as json null.
   When MVCSerializeNulls = False empty nullables and nil are not serialized at all.

-- Nullable types now have `Equal` support and a better "equality check" strategy.
+- Nullable types now have `Equal` method support, the new method `TryHasValue(out Value)` works like `HasValue` but returns the contained value if present.
+Also there is a better "equality check" strategy.

 - Unit tests now are always executed for Win32 and Win64 bit (both client and server).

+- Added `TMVCActiveRecord.Refresh` method

+- Unit test suites generates one NUnit XML output file for each platform

 - New built-in profiler (usable with Delphi 10.4+) - to profile a block of code, write the following